 Lawrence Young and his wife, Delores, reside on West Base Road in Greensburg.
 The couple have three children and eight grandchildren.

 In his first three-year term as director, Young has made himself available to the DCREMC membership to listen and answer questions.
-Throughout his term, he was involved in interviewing and hiring DCREMC’s new CEO, voted to move residential rates from seasonal rates back to flat rates, and actively participated in the extensive cost of service study recently completed by the cooperative.
-Young also attended all committee and board meetings and worked to obtain the five-course, Credentialed Cooperative Director (CCD) certification from the National Rural Electric Cooperative Association (NRECA)
+Throughout his term, he was involved in interviewing and hiring DCREMC’s new CEO, voted to move residential rates from seasonal back to flat rates, and actively participated in the extensive cost of service study recently completed.
+He also attended all committee and board meetings and worked to obtain the Credentialed Cooperative Director (CCD) certification from the National Rural Electric Cooperative Association (NRECA).

-Young has enjoyed serving the members of DCREMC and is committed to acting in the members’ best interest.
-He would consider it a privilege to serve another term as director.
+Young has enjoyed serving the members of DCREMC.
+He is committed to acting in the members’ best interest and would consider it a privilege to serve another term as director.

-Gearhart believes that serving as a director of DCREMC is a good way to give back to the community.
-He understands that this role is challenging, but is committed to listening, learning, and serving the members and his hometown.
+Gearhart believes serving as director of DCREMC is a good way to give back to the community.
+He understands that this role is challenging but is committed to listening, learning, and serving the members and his hometown.

 Suzanne (Swango) Parmer and her husband, Mark, reside on County Road 400 N. in Greensburg.
-The Parmers have two children: Cole and Sidney.
+The couple has two children — Cole and Sidney.

-Tom Crowe, his wife, Carol, and their son, Alex, reside on County Road 400 North in Greensburg.
+Tom Crowe, his wife, Carol, and the couple’s son, Alex, reside on County Road 400 N. in Greensburg.
 He is the owner of Southeastern Water Systems, which sells and services residential and commercial water treatment equipment.

-Crowe is a member of St. Catherine of Siena Catholic Church, is a 34-year volunteer firefighter with the Clarksburg Fire Department and holds a water treatment and wastewater treatment license through the state of Indiana.
+Crowe is a member of St. Catherine of Siena Catholic Church, is a 34-year volunteer firefighter with Clarksburg Fire Department and holds a water treatment and wastewater treatment license through the State of Indiana.
 He enjoys hunting, fishing and watching his nieces and nephews play sports.

 Carl Riedeman resides on County Road 120 E. in Greensburg.
 He is a lifelong Decatur County farmer and DCREMC member.

-Previously, Riedeman has served seven years on the FSA board, the Greensburg Youth Football, Baseball, and Slowpitch Softball boards that directed the construction of the new Youth Sports Complex.
+Riedeman served seven years on the FSA board and the Greensburg Youth Football, Baseball, and Slowpitch Softball boards that directed the construction of the new Youth Sports Complex.

 Nominating Committee Candidates